phenax/shotkey/README.md

 # HotKeyThingy
-Suckless X Hot key daemon inspired by the suckless philosophy.
+A suckless hot key daemon for X inspired by the suckless philosophy with configurable custom modes.

 ## Installation